 Just when you thought you knew the history and geography of the United States really well, we have got an interesting fifth grade trivia quiz to see if you truly are smarter than a 5th grade school student.
 Test your knowledge against that of a fifth grader with these smarter than a fifth grader trivia questions!

-71. Question: Who invented the light bulb?
+71. Question: Who is credited with inventing the light bulb?

 Answer: Thomas Alva Edison.